Priveetee/Docs_Mood/CONTRIBUTING.md

 ### Submitting Changes

 1.  **Fork the repository** on GitHub.
-2.  **Create a new branch** for your changes: `git checkout -b feat/add-new-feature-doc`.
+2.  **Create a new branch** for your changes: `git checkout -b docs/update-database-schema`.
 3.  **Make your changes** to the relevant `.md` files inside the `docs/` directory.
 4.  **Commit your changes** with a clear and descriptive message.
 We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
     ```sh
-    git commit -m "docs: update guide for audio focus feature"
+    git commit -m "docs: clarify the relation between Campaign and PollLink"
     ```
-5.  **Push your branch** to your fork: `git push origin feat/add-new-feature-doc`.
+5.  **Push your branch** to your fork: `git push origin docs/update-database-schema`.
 6.  **Open a Pull Request** from your fork to the main repository.

 ### Reporting Issues

-If you find a typo, outdated information, or have an idea for a new page but don't want to write it yourself, please [open an issue](https://github.com/YOUR-USERNAME/YOUR-REPO/issues) on GitHub.
+If you find a typo, outdated information, or have an idea for a new page but don't want to write it yourself, please [open an issue](https://github.com/Priveetee/Docs_Mood/issues) on GitHub.

 ## Code of Conduct